Celestina Sommer: Aftermath

 Sommer spent several years moving through the British penal system, during which time her insanity grew more obvious, firstly in Newgate Gaol on death row, during which she shared a cell with two other murderers, Elizabeth Ann Harris and Mary Alice Seago, then at Millbank, the great Panopticon, and finally Brixton Women's Prison, where her physical health deteriorated rapidly, as did her mind.
 She was eventually transferred to Fisherton Asylum near Salisbury, Wiltshire which, at the time, was the largest criminal lunatic asylum outside the now overcrowded Bethlem (Broadmoor had been conceived but not yet built).

 Death and burial

 Celestina Sommer died, aged 31, on 11 April 1859.
 Her post-mortem revealed "hemiplegia (stroke) from congestion of and serous effusion on the brain", plausibly consistent with brain damage and a possible physical cause of insanity.
 Nevertheless, many maintained that she had wrongly escaped justice, and others suggested there were other, non-physical reasons for her very real madness.
-On 16 April, she was buried, as so many inmates from Fisherton House then were, in the new municipal cemetery at Fisherton Anger.
+On 16 April, she was buried, as many inmates from Fisherton House then were, in the new municipal cemetery at Fisherton Anger.
 A stone plaque was erected, but today nothing remains to indicate where she was laid to rest.